Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/messaging-api-reference.md

 ## handleNotificationResponse<a id="handlenotificationresponse"></a>

-Sends the push notification interactions feedback to experience platform.
+Sends the push notification interactions feedback to **Adobe Experience Platform**.

 {% tabs %}
 {% tab title="Android" %}